 - poor diet

-Heart disease may also be a cause of vascular dementia, a type of dementia that results from narrowed blood vessels in the brain.
+Heart disease may also be a cause of vascular dementia, which results from narrowed blood vessels in the brain.
+This leads to a decrease in oxygen to brain tissues.

-According to the Mayo Clinic, the more education you have, the lower your risk of getting AD.
-You have lower odds of getting AD if you learn new things in old age, such as:
+According to the National Institute on Aging (NIA), the more education you have, the lower your risk of getting AD.
+You have lower odds of getting AD if you keep your brain active in old age by doing activities such as:

 - taking classes